Stanley Park Ecology Society: Facilities

 The SPES uses three facilities provided by the Vancouver Park Board.
 Their main office is located on the second floor of the Stanley Park Pavilion and the other two facilities are Stanley Park Nature House (located on the Lost Lagoon where the SPES meet for their public programs) and the Earthen Architecture Cob Popcorn Stand in the Miniature Train Plaza.

+Education and Public Programming

+The SPES offers educational programs for individuals and groups on seasonal ecology topics.
+This includes guided nature walks, tours, and hands-on workshops.
+Themes include local bird species, native and invasive plants, and intertidal ecology.
+The SPES also operates EcoCamps, a nature-based day camp for children age 7-11.

 Conservation

 Animal conservation

 The Society's projects include animal species monitoring to provide necessary information about the park species in order to create and update new conservation practices.
 Small mammals are a daily sight at Stanley Park, therefore, the SPES has created programs like Co-existing with Coyotes and Adopt A Nest.

 Co-existing with Coyotes (CwC)

 Beginning in 2001, the Society began work with the Provincial Ministry of Environment and the City of Vancouver to start the Co-Existing with Coyotes (CwC) public education program.
 After three reports of coyote attacks on children in Vancouver in 2000 as well as instances of pets being attacked and reported missing, the SPES aimed to reduce the conflict that coyotes were causing among people and pets.
 They provided information on how to deal with any potentially dangerous coyotes while also directly intervening with individual scenarios in a non-lethal manner.

 The program had been successful for nine years in preventing and reducing the conflict between coyotes, people and pets but also in reducing the number of sightings in repeat areas.
 Although four children were bit between 2006 and 2009 in Surrey and Coquitlam (cities located within Metro Vancouver), no attacks occurred in Vancouver proper where the educational program exists.
 However, the program lost its provincial funding in 2011 and funding was since supported by only the Vancouver Park Board and school program fees.
 On May 16, 2013, a funding request of $19,000 in order for the SPES to expand its CwC program was denied by the Vancouver Park Board.
 The program expansion was estimated to cost between $55,000 and $61,000 but they were only able to obtain $42,000 from the park board and society service fees.

 As a result of these outcomes, there has been an increase in coyote sightings in the Lower Mainland area of Vancouver.
 The SPES has a coyote sightings map on their website where users can plot sightings and see where others have been spotted.